MRHarrison/docker-wpngx/README.md

 ```
 colourmoves.local has been associated with 172.14.0.8
 ```
 Now, if you open your browser and run http://colourmoves.local you will see a new Wordpress installation page.
+And, if you have correctly configure Startie, you can try rebooting your system to see that after the hostname will be available again.

 ## License